mycah4/ADDC-Homelab/dns/README.md

-The transcript describes the two-interface design and the Domain Controller's role in routing internal client traffic.
+Describes the two-interface design and the Domain Controller's role in routing internal client traffic.
 ---

 # 4. `dns/README.md`